Atanas Razdolov: Life

 Born in Berovo, Ottoman Empire (present-day North Macedonia), as a young man, he left his hometown and settled in Kyustendil, Bulgaria.
 There he graduated from the Pedagogical School in 1895.
 He joined the Macedonian-Adrianople Social Democratic Group during this time.
-Later he became a member of the Kyustendil Macedonian Society which was involved in the activity of the Supreme Macedonian-Adrianople Committee.
+He later became a member of the Kyustendil Macedonian Society which was involved in the activity of the Supreme Macedonian-Adrianople Committee.
 In 1900, He moved to Bulgarian capital Sofia.
 In 1901, Atanas Razdolov, in an open letter to the chairman of the Supreme Committee, Boris Sarafov, criticized Prince Ferdinand I, and the committee's dependence on Bulgarian authorities.
 Razdolov believed that the Supreme Committee should work not for unification of Bulgaria and Macedonia but for Macedonian independence.
-As result he was arrested.
+As a result he was arrested.
 Disappointed with the activities of the Committee, he became radicalized and enrolled in the leftist Bulgarian Workers' Social Democratic Party.
 After General Ivan Tsonchev took control over the Supreme Committee, he joined the extreme left faction of the Internal Macedonian Revolutionary Organization.
-He worked with Gotse Delchev, who considered Razdolov's writings as part of the organization's propaganda.
+He worked alongside Gotse Delchev, who considered Razdolov's writings as part of the organization's propaganda.
 Atanas Razdolov participated in the Balkan Wars in the Macedonian-Adrianopolitan Volunteer Corps of the Bulgarian Army.
 He was enrolled in the 2nd Brigade of the Seventh Kumanovo Regiment.
 Razdolov is the author of books and brochures in Bulgarian language.